Spectrum Storm Center Outage Info

-The information below will help to minimize the inconvenience and danger of severe weather as well as provide you updated information regarding service restoration in the event of severe weather or other emergency situation.
-You can also check the National Weather Service page and the FEMA page for weather updates.
+The following information will help minimize the inconvenience and danger of severe weather and provide updated information regarding service restoration in the event of severe weather or other emergency situation.
+You can also visit the National Weather Service and FEMA for additional storm updates in your area.

 With the first initial warnings of an approaching hurricane or storm, there are a few things you can do to prepare: